 Dip Arch Tech, RIAI (Arch Tech)

-High profile completed projects include a new Neonatal Intensive Care Unit for the National Maternity Hospital, a Child & Adolescent Mental Health Facility for Cherry Orchard Hospital and the award-winning Cliffs of Moher visitor centre, Co.
+High profile completed projects include a new Neonatal Intensive Care Unit for the National Maternity Hospital, a Child & Adolescent Mental Health Facility for Cherry Orchard Hospital (Healthcare Building Project of the year 2013) and the multiple award-winning Cliffs of Moher Visitor Centre, Co.
 Clare.

-As a wheelchair-user John brings a particular knowledge and awareness to accessible design.
+John has a particular expertise in design coordination and contract administration of projects, including their delivery through detail design, tender and construction.
+As a wheelchair-user, John brings a particular knowledge and awareness to accessible design.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.